dart-archive/www.dartlang.org/src/site/docs/tutorials/connect-dart-html/index.markdown

 The `type` attribute specifies that the script has the type `application/dart`, which is a new type created by the Dart team.
-Currently, only the Dartium build of Chromium supports `application/dart`.
+Only the Dartium build of Chromium supports `application/dart`.
 The `src` attribute provides the URL to the source file of the script.
-In this case, it is the Dart source file `mini.dart`, which you provide in the next step.
+In this case, it is the Dart source file `main.dart`, which you provide in the next step.
 The Dart file should be in the same directory as its host HTML file.